fishjam-dev/book/src/webrtc/congestion_control/cc.md

 As stated before, bandwidth estimation depends on the amount of data that is sent therefore, if the server sends little data the estimation will be low.
+An implication of this fact is that once the SFU selects very low resolution it will never be able to switch to the higher one.
 To recover from this situation, the server has to increase the amount of data it sends which leads us to a connection probing.

 ## Connection Probing

 When the server wants to recover from sending a low resolution to some peer, it has to generate additional traffic to see if the network can handle more data.
+This is what we refer to as "connection probing".

-Unfortunately, the connection probing is not standardized so every SFU might do this in a different way.
+Unfortunately, the connection probing is not standardized so every SFU might do it in a different way.

 The questions we need to answer are:
-1. What data use for probing?
+1. What data should be used for probing?
 1. How much to probe?
 1. How often to probe?

-### 1. What data use for probing
+### 1. What data should be used for probing

 The naive implementation would be to switch to the higher layer every `x` seconds and observe the network.
 This, however, may lead to periodic video rebuffering and lower Quality of Experience (QoE).

 Another solution is to generate traffic by sending RTP padding packets.
+They contain only a header and some arbitrary data that should be ingored by the receiver.
 In this case, the server has full control over the amount of data being sent and therefore, it can probe with different aggressiveness.

+> **Deeper dive into RTP padding packet**
+>
+> The presence of padding in the RTP packet is denoted by the `P` bit in the RTP header.
+> When it is set, the last byte in the RTP payload indicates the number of bytes that should be stripped out
+> including itself.
+> RFC doesn't impose any requirements as to the value of padding bytes.
+> In most cases, they are just zeros.
+> The last byte denoting the size of the padding indicates also the maximum size of the padding - 255.
+> You can read more about padding in the [RFC 3550 (sec.
+5.1)][rtp-sec-5.1].

-The problem with padding packets is that they contain only zeros (except the last byte) so we end up sending a lot of garbage data, useless for the client.
+The problem with padding packets is that they contain only padding so we end up sending a lot of garbage data, useless for the client.
 Fortunately, there is a solution which is called RTX.
 RTX is a shortcut for retransmissions and can be used instead of padding packets.